Our doctors can see you in the comfort of your own home on your smartphone, tablet or computer.

-Our doctors will be able to discuss your symptoms, diagnose what could be causing the problem and if needed, prescribe the necessary medication to help you get better.
+Our GPs will be able to discuss your symptoms with you, diagnose the problem and if necessary, prescribe the medication you need to start feeling better.

 Sinusitis is a very common condition, which leads to inflammation in the lining of the sinuses.
 It’s typically due to a viral infection and tends to clear up within a couple of weeks.

 However, if you get prolonged bouts of sinusitis (lasting months on end), particularly at the same time every year - you may be especially susceptible to the condition and have what’s known as acute or chronic sinusitis (or rhinitis).

 It’s usually brought on by the cold or flu virus spreading to the sinuses, but may also be the result of a tooth infection or even a fungal infection.